-- Bachelor's degree from an approved or accredited institution is required - Practical experience of at least 6 years - An optional assessmenttest - A 30-minute video call with one of the faculty to assess applicant's prior practical experience - Proficiency in Englisth (Read, Write and Speak).
+- Bachelor's degree from an approved or accredited institution is required - Practical experience of at least 6 years (dance and music programs) - An optional assessment - A 30-minute video call with one of the faculty to assess applicant's prior practical experience - Proficiency in English (Read, Write and Speak).
 Please refer to the Admissions section on Page 65 if your Bachelor's degree was from a University where the primary language of instruction was not in English.